Wednesday, December 14, 2016

 PHOTO COURTESY OF ©2016 AFI FEST

-The technical achievement of “Elle” makes it seem like a non-traditional French movie, but because of its sexual content, we can say “Elle” is very French.
+The technical achievement of “Elle” makes it seem like a non-traditional French movie, but because of its sexual content, we can say “Elle” is a very French movie.
 If you dare to see this film, you will know what I mean.

 Paul Verhoeven, Elle.